 Educating Educators in a New Space

 How do you prepare educators to inspire students of all ages through hands-on learning?
 Provide them with a state-of-the-art space designed for brainstorming, research and learning by doing.
-The most innovative practices in education utilize “active” classroom spaces.
-As educators of the future, students at the Student Pavilion at Penn GSE must experience these approaches firsthand.
+The most innovative practices in education utilize “active” classroom spaces, and as educators of the future, students at Penn GSE must experience these approaches firsthand.

 That’s why GSE plans to expand its central building at 3700 Walnut Street, merge it with nearby Stiteler Hall, and add a new two-story building, gaining nearly 25,000 additional square feet of flexible and technologically advanced learning space.
-The Student Pavilion at Penn GSE will bring together the students and faculty engaged in all facets of education—teaching, counseling, leadership, policy, language diversity, learning technology, entrepreneurship and more—to shape and lead a new era in learning.
+This new Capital Expansion at Penn GSE will bring together the students and faculty engaged in all facets of education—teaching, counseling, leadership, policy, language diversity, learning technology, entrepreneurship and more—to shape and lead a new era in learning.

 Revolutionizing the Patient Experience